 You have the right to know what financial aid programs are available to you, including information on all federal, state and University financial aid programs.

 You have the right to know the application procedures and deadlines for each of the available programs.

 You have the right to know how financial aid is distributed and the basis for these decisions.

 You have the right to know how and when financial aid is disbursed.

 You have the right to know how your financial aid eligibility is determined.
-This includes how costs for tuition and fees, room and board, books and supplies, travel, and personal and miscellaneous expenses were determined in your estimated cost of attendance.
-It also includes what resources were considered in the calculation of your financial aid eligibility (such as parental contribution and other financial aid or personal assets).
+This includes how costs for tuition and fees, room and board, books and supplies, travel, and personal and miscellaneous expenses are determined in your estimated cost of attendance.
+It also includes what resources were considered in the calculation of your financial aid eligibility, such as parental contribution and other financial aid or personal assets.

-You must regularly check your student email account for information from Baldwin Wallace University and the Office of Financial Aid.
+You must regularly check your BW student email account for information from Baldwin Wallace University and the Financial Aid Office.